Documentation

 Global availability

-What is a GPU Pod?
+What is a Confidential Pod?

 Pod Architecture